perxpective/Cybersecurity-Therapy/DFI/DFI Chapter 8 - Processing Crime and Incident Scenes.md

 #### Best Evidence Rule
 > **Best Evidence Rule states:**
-> - to prove content of written document recording, photograph, ordinarily the original writing, recording, or photograph is required
+> - to prove content of written document, recording, photograph, ordinarily the original writing, recording, or photograph is required
 > - Allows duplicates instead of originals when produced by the same impression as the original
 > 	- Although not always possible to produce original